klahnakoski/bugzilla-tiles/README.md

 ### Bugs are Tiles

-Each Tile is decorated with
+Each Bug tile is decorated with

 * Short description
 * Bug number